Nusa Islands, Bali A complete guide to Lembongan, Ceningan and Penida by JetSettingFools.com

 • Tamarind Beach – Not really much of a beach at all, Tamarind is a secondary drop-off point for Nusa Lembongan day tour visitors.

-• Song Lambung Beach – Tucked into an alcove, Song Lambung feels like a private beach with only a few beachfront warungs and secluded Nusa Lembongan places to stay.
+• Song Lambung Beach – Tucked into an alcove, Song Lambung feels like a private beach with only a few warungs and secluded Nusa Lembongan places to stay.

 • Mangrove Beach – Located near Mangrove Point, this beach also offers a great viewpoint of Mount Agung, a handful of laid-back establishments and the opportunity to snorkel right off shore.